What Languages Are Spoken in Panama

 Should I Learn Panamanian Spanish Before Visiting Panama?:

 First, find out what language is spoken in Panama and then, of course, you should learn the Panama Language.
 First off, even if you intend to spend your time in English Speaking localities such as in the capital city, you might still need to interact with the community in the islands, perhaps with a guide, a local salesperson, or a coffee shop owner at the coast who may or may not understand what you say.
 Also, it would help if you sounded confident there.
-Or maybe, for some fun time, learn a few popular slang terms too.
+Or maybe, for some fun time, learn a few popular slang terms, too.
 What if you become friends with some party hitters there?
 You should be able to keep the night young.

 Short stay in Panama

 Secondly, If you are staying for a night or two, no need, but if you intend to live here indefinitely and you are a native American, you certainly need to learn Panama’s Spanish along with the slang as this is the only way you can communicate with people quickly and comfortably.
 So how do you start?
-Start with the basics, check out what language is spoken in Panama, the slang, the Spanish verbs from Embera, vocabulary from Hakka, etc., and start with the basics.
+Start with the basics; check out what language is spoken in Panama, the slang, the Spanish verbs from Embera, vocabulary from Hakka, etc., and start with the basics.
 It will get harsh words and phrases, grammar and punctuation, spelling, and yes, but that’s the only proper way to do it.
 In this regard, check out which learning way is good for you?

 Are you an audio person or a visual one?
-Audio lessons have sounds of alphabets included, whereas videos can help you learn essential vocabulary step-by-step, which could help even better.
+Audio lessons have sounds of the alphabet included, whereas videos can help you learn essential vocabulary step-by-step, which could help even better.
 If you enjoy videos more, go to Youtube and see if you can find one used for your learning journey.

 Dialects are equally important, but you can keep on learning over time.
 So, start with words and phrases.